OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 > Program described below is executed.

 Upon receiving power the CPU starts the program at address `0x0`.
-Normally, that is when the BMS pin is `0`, the NAND is layed out to this address.
+Normally, when the BMS pin is `0`, the NAND is laid out to this address.
 So when the CPU starts the program that is located at `0x0` on the NAND.

-And which program is at this address?
+And what program is at this address?
 Well, that is AT91Bootstrap.

-## SAM-Ba to the rescue
+## SAM-BA to the rescue
 But if you set the BMS pin to `1`, the memory lay out is modified.
-Instead of the NAND, the ROM is now layed out at address `0x0`.
+Instead of the NAND, the ROM is now laid out at address `0x0`.
 The program that is found on `0x0` on the ROM will be executed.

-The AT91SAM9G25 CPU comes with a 64 kB ROM.
-This ROM contains a program called [SAM boot agent (SAM-BA)][sam-ba].
+The AT91SAM9G25 CPU comes with a 64 kB ROM and contains a program called [SAM boot agent (SAM-BA)][sam-ba].
 This program allows one to reprogram the NAND flash.

-But I'll discuss that in 2 other posts.
+In the next posts post I'll demonstrate how to do this.
+The second post of this series will be about reflashing the NAND using a Linux machine.
+In the third post I'll show how to use a Windows machine to debrick the CORE 9G25.

 [acs]: https://www.acs-buildings.com/
 [corewind]: http://www.armdevs.com/picture/CORE%209G25.html